National Register of Citizens: Difference from National Population Register (NPR)

 Residents of a locality living there for at least six months with plans to continue their residence for another six months or more are included into the list of NPR.
-It is prepared as per the provisions of the Citizenship Act, 1955, and the Citizenship (Registration of Citizens and Issue of National Identity Cards) Rules, 2003 (passed by the BJP government under Vajpayee).
+It is prepared as per the provisions of the Citizenship Act, 1955, and the Citizenship (Registration of Citizens and Issue of National Identity Cards) Rules, 2003 (passed by the BJP led government under Vajpayee).

 The listing is done at the local (village/sub-town), sub-district, district, state and national level.
 Every "usual resident of India" is required to register in the NPR.

 According to the Citizenship Rules, 2003, the centre can issue an order to prepare the NPR and create the NRC based on the data gathered in the NPR.
 As per the 2003 Citizenship rules, the local officials would then decide if the person's name will be added to the NRC or not, thereby deciding his citizenship status.
 No new rules or laws are needed to conduct this exercise in the whole of India.

 On 18 June 2014, then Home Minister Rajnath Singh had given instructions "to take NPR project to its logical conclusion which is creation of National Register of Indian Citizens".
 Since 2014, the government has stated in the Parliament several times that the National Register of Indian Citizens (NRIC) or NRC is based on the data collected under the NPR, after the verification of the citizenship status of every individual.

 In 2010, the NPR was created for the first time with the names of 119 crore residents of India.
 This data further was updated in 2015 by linking with biometric information from Aadhaar database.
 The NPR planned for 2020 will also include more details such as the place of birth of the parents, last place of residence and the serial number for official documents.

 Critics believe the Indian government will use the list to mark people as doubtful citizens after which they would be asked to prove their citizenship.

 National Social Registry

-The National Social Registry will either be a single, searchable Aadhaar-seeded database, or “a cluster of multiple databases” that use Aadhaar numbers to integrate religion, caste, income, property, education, Civil status, or marital status, employment, disability and family-tree data of each single citizen. it'll automatically update itself in real-time.
+The National Social Registry will either be a single, searchable Aadhaar-seeded database, or "a cluster of multiple databases" that use Aadhaar numbers to integrate religion, caste, income, property, education, Civil status, or marital status, employment, disability and family-tree data of each single citizen. it'll automatically update itself in real-time.